- Luigi: You lost your noodle?

 You'd Expect: That they'd follow him down the pipe back to his castle and teach him a lesson.

 Instead: They let him get away.
-In one episode, they are even shown standing on one (granted, that was an animation goof but still).
+In one episode, they are even shown standing on one (granted, that was an animation goof, but still).

 However: Koopa probably has guards on the other side of the warp to deal with anyone who follows him.

-"The Great Gladiator Gig": During the battle against Tryclydius, Mario cuts Luigi from a net by using a sword.
+- "The Great Gladiator Gig": During the battle against Tryclydius, Mario cuts Luigi from a net by using a sword.

 You'd Expect: That Mario would continue to fight Tryclydius by using his sword.

-"Love 'Em and Leave 'Em": Queen Rotunda plans to give Prince Pompadour a Passion Potion, which she hopes will make him confess his love to her.
+Later: The gang meets Queen Rotunda who plans to give Prince Pompadour a Passion Potion to make him confess his love to her.
 She demands the Marios to make her a dessert for the wedding, pistachio ice cream laced with hot peppers.
 After trying some, she shouts for water.

 You'd Expect: Mario or one of his friends to rush off and get the queen some water.

-"Quest for Pizza": In Caveman Land, Mario has been knocked out cold by a snakebite and the only thing that can revive him is the smell of pizza.
+- "Quest for Pizza": In Caveman Land, Mario has been knocked out cold by a snakebite and the only thing that can revive him is the smell of pizza.
 His friends start making one in the shelter of a city concealed by a waterfall.
 While picking tomatoes out in the open, they are ambushed by Alley Koop but leave him distracted long enough to get away safely.

 You'd Expect: For the gang carefully consider how much tomatoes they can carry while keeping their hideout a secret.